Konstantin8105/sd-old/README.md

 - [ ] Sparse matrix solver
 - [ ] Time dependence
 - [ ] Nonlinear property of material.
 Temperature, corrosion.
+- [ ] Load force in global system coordinate
+- [ ] Load force in local system coordinate - important for non-linear buckling.
+[Ko] * Zo + [Go] * Zo = Po and Po is dependence of local point rotation.
+- [ ] Tests for all parts
+- [ ] Test buckling on tension !!!
+Important